3DJakob/react-tinder-card/readme.md

 Callback that will be executed when a `TinderCard` has unfulfilled the requirement necessary to be swiped in a direction on release.

-### `rotateOnDrag`
+### `rotateMultiplier`

 - optional
-- type: `boolean`
+- type: `number`
-- default: `true`
+- default: `1`

-Enable or disable rotating the card when dragging.
-Not rotating the card gives better performance.
+Multiplier used to reduce the rotate effect while dragging (when set between 0 - 1).
+When set to `0`, rotate will be disabled rotation all together.
+Values greater than 1 are valid, however, this may lead to undesirable effects.

 ### `className`